soapproject/koikatsu-hamster/README.md

 1. **Clone the Repository**
 2. **Build the Project**:
    Open the project in Visual Studio and build it in **Release** mode.
-3. **Run the Application**:
-   - From Visual Studio, set the working directory to the location where your images are stored.
-   - Run the application; it will scan the directory and organize the images based on the logic described above.

 Alternatively, you can publish it as a single executable:
 ```